cristian-franco/cristian-franco/README.md

 - 👋 Hi, I’m @cristian-franco
 - 👀 I’m interested in Data Engineering and Virtual Reality
-- 🌱 I’m currently learning C# and Python
+- 🌱 I’m currently learning Python and Streamlit
 - 💞️ I’m looking to collaborate on open source data projects
 - 📫 How to reach me: cristianfranco.cf@gmail.com